acarrilho/global/README.md

         .AddRequestHeader("Accept", "application/xml"));
 ```

-as you can see, in the constructer you can use the UrlBuilder shown above. most of the http settings are available through this helper. aside from the fluent syntax you can also set/ovewrite the same values using properties:
+as you can see, in the constructor you can use the UrlBuilder shown above.
+most of the http settings are available through this helper. aside from the fluent syntax you can also set/ovewrite values using properties:

 ```csharp
 http.ResponseEncoding = Encoding.UTF8;
 http.UserAgent = "custom_user_agent";
 ```

-to actually make the request just do ```var response = http.DoRequest();``` to get the response in string format. but this is not the real scenario, normaly we want to get the response already parsed into the desired object even if it comes in xml or json format. for example, if you have the following object:
+to actually make the request just do ```var response = http.DoRequest();``` to get the response in string format. but this is not the real scenario, normally we want to get the response already parsed into the desired object even if it comes in xml or json format. for example, if you have the following object:

 ```csharp
 var obj = new SampleObject